MrGeorgeK55/Macropad-3-keys-1-knob/README.md

 ### For macro keys
 A0 represents the ammount of keys in the macro

-for visibility reasons any 00 after any data its just an FF or empty field
+*for visibility reasons any 00 after any data its just an FF or empty field
 00 is different than FF

-# Compilatioon
+# Compilation

 ### compile:
 `$ make bin`